 (This post may contain helpful affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!)

-You can shop for these books by clicking on the images or titles below.
+You can shop for these books by clicking on the book images below.

 An original folktale full of wit, magic, and leprechauns, that is sure to delight for St. Patrick’s Day as well as all year round.
 The luck of the Irish has waned after the greedy Leprechaun King has taken all the good fortune in Ireland and locked it away.
 It is up to one cunning girl, Fiona to come up with a plan to get the luck and good tidings back from the leprechauns to help the people of Ireland.
 Through clever charades, Fiona uses her wit to outsmart the powerful Leprechaun King and restore luck to the Emerald Isle.